smart-data-lake/smart-data-lake/docs/getting-started/part-1/select-columns.md

 Notice that we call our input DataObject stg-airports with a hyphen "-", but in the sql, we call it "stg\_airports" with an underscore "\_".
 This is due to the SQL standard not allowing "-" in unquoted identifiers (e.g. table names).
 Under the hood, Apache Spark SQL is used to execute the query, which implements SQL standard.
-SDL works around this by replacing special chars in DataObject names used in SQL statements for you.
+SDLB works around this by replacing special chars in DataObject names used in SQL statements for you.
-In this case, it automatically replaced `-` with `_`
+In this case, it automatically replaced `-` with `_`.
+Alternatively you can use the token `%{inputViewName}` instead of the table name, and SDLB will replace it with the correct name at runtime.

 :::

 There are numerous other options available for the CopyAction, which you can view in the [Configuration Schema Browser](https://smartdatalake.ch/json-schema-viewer/index.html#viewer-page?v=3-0).

 ## Try it out
 Note that we used a different feed this time, we called it *compute*.